Free, fast shipping with automatic refills for items fulfilled by our pharmacy. Easily pause or cancel anytime.

 Clinically-recommended medications & affordable out-of-pocket prices.

 Unlimited messaging for one year with licensed providers.

 Tri-Previfem is a hormone-based contraceptive pill combining progestin and estrogen that helps to prevent pregnancy by tricking your body into thinking that it is already pregnant.
 We at Nurx™ are big fans because, in addition to birth control, Tri-Previfem can make periods lighter and can treat acne.
 Tri-Previfam is not right for you if you are pregnant, breastfeeding, or use tobacco and are older than 35 years.
+While our team at Nurx is unable to prescribe Tri-Previfem at this time, we can offer the generic equivalent Tri-Estarylla for as low as $0 with insurance or as little as $15 without insurance.
 Let our experts work with you to find the pill that’s right for you.

 How Is Tri-Previfem Used?

 Each pill pack of Tri-Previfem contains 21 pills with active medication.
 Take one pill around the same time each day for 21 days.
 Some versions of the pill pack will contain seven inert pills or 28 in all.
 For this type of pack, take the inactive pills one time per day after you have finished the active pills for seven days in a row.
 Other versions have only 21 pills.
 For these types of pill packs, once you have finished the active medication, do not take any pills for seven consecutive days, unless directed otherwise.

 Definitely!
 It's available at most pharmacies, but you will need a prescription.
 Here at Nurx™, we make it easy by partnering with local doctors in every state where we work.
 Work with our experts to find which birth control prescription is right for you.
 It's private, safe, and discrete.